Experience the harvest by spending a few hours picking grapes with other visitors and the winegrower's family.

 The date of our harvest workshop is generally advertised around the end of June.
 Online bookings are available from that moment.

-Coffee and brioche will be waiting for you at the winery before we take you to the vineyard.
+Coffee, tea, grape juice and brioche will be waiting for you at the winery before we take you to the vineyard.
+There, you

 Based on our experience from previous years, the day starts at 9:00 am and finishes around 4:30 pm.